adobe-commerce/partner-day-accs/lab/storefront-dropins/Lab.md

 ```

->You might already have the definition of the webhook from the previous exercise.
+>You might already have the definition of the `validate-stock` webhook from the previous exercise, in this case add another batch with the definition of this new webhook.

 You can run the following command to get the list of all subscribed webhooks: